Zhangjiang Tram

 There were also possible plans to build tram projects in Lujiazui and Sanlin areas, which also have not been materialized.

+Ultimately, although spare parts procurement was an issue, the system closed mainly due to the overwhelming saturation of the Zhangjiang area with other, faster rail transit systems, such as Line 2, 11, 13 and 16.
+After closure, the route was largely replaced by Pudong route 112 bus services.
+It was the second modern tram system in China to close, after the Zhuhai Tram in January 22, 2021.

 History

 The new system was built in Zhangjiang Town, because it is a planned area, and commuting between neighborhoods of the town has always been difficult.
 The Translohr tramway is constructed in Zhangjiang Town which is in the heartland area of Pudong New Area (east shore of Huangpu River).
 Due to Economic-Technological Development Area ordinances, sound pollution must be kept to a minimum in this area.
 Traditional steel-wheeled trams generate much vibration and sound during their journey.
 Rubber tires on the trams reduce vibration, and as a result noise, substantially.
 Additionally, the Zhangjiang Town roads are very hilly, and rubber tired trams can more easily climb steeper grades than traditional trams.
 Another advantage is that rubber-tired trams don't require tracks, as steel wheeled cars do, so there is less disturbance of underground networks like power cables, phone lines, and sewer and water mains.